 The human immune system is truly remarkable when you stop and think about it, as it has to deal with a lot of stressors on a near daily basis.
-It can be worn down by illness, by toxins and pollution in the air, by unhealthy produce, by stress, by bacteria, by aging, and even by exercise and physical exertion.
+It can be worn down by illness, toxins and pollution in the air, unhealthy foods, stress, bacteria, aging, and even by exercise and physical exertion.

 Yes, the immune system takes one heck of a battering on a daily basis, yet if you look after yours and keep it as healthy as you possibly can, you will quickly find yourself reaping the rewards.